Beast Quake: RaveQuake

 PNSN has also recorded seismic activity from Seattle Sounders FC fans as they also play at Lumen Field; multiple seismic events were recorded on November 10, 2019, during the MLS Cup final between the Sounders and Toronto FC.
+These events were referred to as "RaveQuakes" by the Pacific Northwest Seismic Network and some media outlets.
 Further "RaveQuakes" were recorded on May 4, 2022, during the second leg of the CONCACAF Champions League Final between the Sounders and Pumas UNAM.

 Swift Quake

-Similarly to the Beast Quake, the "Swift Quake", which has been widely compared to the Beast Quake, was a 2.3 magnitude event at Lumen Field in Seattle during Taylor Swift's Seattle dates during The Eras Tour in 2023.
+The "Swift Quake", which was compared to the Beast Quake by the Pacific Northwest Seismic Network, was a 2.3 magnitude event at Lumen Field in Seattle during Taylor Swift's Seattle dates during The Eras Tour in 2023.
 According to Jackie Caplan-Auerbach, a seismologist at Western Washington University, the shaking of the ground on both July 22 and 23 was more than "twice as hard" as in the 2011 Seahawks game.
 The Swift Quake had a 0.3 greater magnitude than the Beast Quake.